 Retrospective Rating Requires Great Work Comp Risk Management

 The object of this type of plan is to adjust the premium for the insurance to which it applies on the basis of losses incurred during the period covered by that insurance.
-The intent is to charge a premium which reflects those losses.
-Within the principle of insurance, retrospective rating establishes the reasonable cost of insurance by using losses incurred during the term of that insurance and adding the insurance carrier’s expenses and the taxes on premiums.
+The intent is to charge a premium that reflects those losses.
+Within the principle of insurance, this type of rating establishes the reasonable cost of insurance by using losses incurred during the term of that insurance and adding the insurance carrier’s expenses and the taxes on premiums.

 The Plan provides an incentive to the insured to control and reduce losses because the retrospective premium will be the result of losses during the rating period.
 To the extent that the insured controls losses, there is a reward through lower premiums.

 However, loss increases can cause the premiums paid to accelerate more than the regular voluntary market policies.
 These plans should be reviewed very heavily and not just signed off on as with regular policies.

 Almost all the rating bureaus such as NCCI and WCIRB have their own manuals or manual sections that cover this type of plan.